crusherdev/crusher-1/README.md

 - 👨‍💻 **Built for developers:** Use modern javascript to write test :D. much more.
 See features list for more.

+Crusher uses playwright as base, and gives you best developer experience you need for testing.
+We're building toolkit to upgrade testing experience, we focus heavily on engineering + product side.

 ## 🏃 Use cases
-- 🏃 **Test user flows** Create test using custom recorder based off on chromium.
+- **Test user flows** Create test using custom recorder based off on chromium.
-- 💅 **Test UI of your project:** Better APIs, use native playwright APIs.
+-  **Test UI of your project:** Better APIs, use native playwright APIs.
-- ☕️ **Run test locally** No more execution on selenium grid.
+- **Run test locally** No more execution on selenium grid.
-- 🍄 **Test with each commit** Run test on chromium, safari, firefox in seconds :D.
+- **Test with each commit** Run test on chromium, safari, firefox in seconds :D.
-- ✅ **Monitor production** Built on top of Playwright, Crusher delivers amazing performance of testing.
+- **Monitor production** Built on top of Playwright, Crusher delivers amazing performance of testing.

 ## 💡 Philosophy